-Amazon’s family of Fire TV media streamers are very popular and with good reason.
-They give you access to a huge variety of subscription streaming content from services like Netflix, Hulu, ESPN and Amazon’s own Prime Video.
-Plus, as of July 9, 2019, they now feature the official YouTube app once again — something that’s been missing from this platform for years.
+Amazon’s family of Fire TV media devices is very popular and for good reason.
+They give you access to a huge variety of free and subscription streaming content from services such as Netflix, Hulu, ESPN, YouTube, and, of course, Amazon’s own Prime Video.

 We’d also like to point out that the Fire TV Stick 4K is the only streaming media player we’ve found that supports every single flavor of HDR, including HDR10, HLG, HDR10+, and Dolby Vision.
 That’s nothing short of amazing given that devices that can cost up to four times the price of the Fire TV Stick 4K don’t offer this level of future-proofing.

 Dolby Atmos support is also part of the package.
 Not all surround sound is created equal, and if you have a sound system that is Dolby Atmos capable, you need a media streamer that supports Dolby Atmos to take advantage of it.
 With an increasing amount of Atmos content showing up on Netflix and Prime Video, it’s the right time to own a device that can handle it.

 The Amazon Fire TV Stick 4K Max is the newest version of the Amazon Fire TV stick to be released.
 It includes all the features listed above in that Amazon Fire TV Stick 4K model as well as being 40% more powerful, which allows your apps to start faster and have more fluid navigation.
 It includes slightly more memory than the original 4K version with 2GB of memory included, which is the same as the Amazon Fire TV Cube.
 The cost of the .